 The company's cash inflow decreased by 5% in 2014 due to changes in working capital.

 By managing its own power plants in conjunction with power supplies on the wholesale market, PGE's fully integrated power supply operations provides the company's management with flexibility and efficiency to balance its power supply resources to achieve the lower costs for customers.

-Oregon's official Renewable Energy Standard requires PGE to serve at least 5% of its retail load from renewable resources from 2011 through 2014, and 15% for 2015 and up to 25% by 2025.
-PGE has announced that it needs 873 MW of new power generation resources by 2015, and 1,396 MW by 2020, in order to keep pace with customer demand in the fast-growing region.
+Oregon's official Renewable Energy Standard requires PGE to serve at least 15% of its retail load from renewable resources by the end of 2015 and up to 25% by 2025.
+PGE has announced that it needs 1,396 MW of new power generation resources by 2020, in order to keep pace with customer demand in the fast-growing region.